sjl/.plan/README.markdown

 down](https://github.com/Clozure/ccl/issues/177#issuecomment-449586557) why the
 command line arguments are wonky.
 No idea if this is a bug or intended behavior, but at last I understand what is happening now.

+Dusted off the old AxiDraw to make Christmas gift tags and cards for people.
+Fun!
+I've learned now to not try to switch pens and redraw over the old lines — switching pens moves things around enough that it won't work cleanly.